 A: Yes!
 If you care about your skin, wearing a good sunscreen with a minimum SPF 15 is the one thing you can do to protect it most.
 Sunscreen helps decrease the risk of skin cancer and other negative effects including wrinkles, fine lines, and freckles.
 You can use a light-textured Body Yogurt with Cucumber and Aloe vera to create a base before applying sunscreen of your choice.

 Q: How to fix an uneven skin tone?

 A: An uneven skin tone is caused by an uneven distribution of pigment.
 Sun exposure and hormonal changes contribute to this issue.
 Certain serums, creams or moisturizers, especially those that contain vitamin C, can all help to even out your skin tone.
 It is also possible that your skin can develop an uneven tone due to a buildup of dead skin cells.
-Use a good Sugar Body Polish to exfoliate once a day or every couple of days.
+Use a good Sugar Body Scrub to exfoliate once a day or every couple of days.